History, tourist information, and nearby accommodation

 The oldest part of the church is the chancel, which features beautiful fan vaulting.

 In a chapel off the north aisle is a lovely carved wooden screen created by Thompson of Kilburn, the 'mouse man' carver.
 Look for the trademark carved mouse low on a panel to the right of the chapel door.

-The Harvard chapel houses acts as the Regimental Chapel of the South Wales Borderers, and houses an impressive display of regimental colours.
+The Harvard Chapel acts as the Regimental Chapel of the South Wales Borderers and houses an impressive display of regimental colours.

 The cathedral sits in an attractive close, with other historic buildings surrounding it.
 The 16th-century tithe barn now acts as a Heritage Centre, with displays on Brecon Cathedral, its history, and architecture.
 There is also a cafe for visitors.